 - Avoid the use of cans or other inappropriate pressurized fuel delivery systems to fill tanks.
-Such delivery systems may cause considerable spillage. - In general, avoid skin contact with all fuels, oils, acids, solvents, etc. Most of these products contain substances that may be harmful to your health. - · Modern oils contain additives.
+Such delivery systems may cause considerable spillage. - In general, avoid skin contact with all fuels, oils, acids, solvents, etc. Most of these products contain substances that may be harmful to your health. - Modern oils contain additives.
 Do not burn contaminated fuels and or waste oils in ordinary heating systems. - Avoid spillage when you drain fluids such as used engine coolant mixtures, engine oil, hydraulic fluid, brake fluid, etc. Do not mix drained brake fluids or fuels with lubricants.
 Store all drained fluids safely until you can dispose of the fluids in a proper way that complies with all local legislation and available resources. - Do not allow coolant mixtures to get into the soil.
-Collect and dispose of coolant mixtures properly. - Do not open the air-conditioning system yourself.
-It contains gases that should not be released into the atmosphere.
-Your CASE IH dealer or air-conditioning specialist has a special extractor for this purpose and can recharge the system properly. - · Repair any leaks or defects in the engine cooling system or hydraulic system immediately. - Do not increase the pressure in a pressurized circuit as this may lead to a component failure. - Protect hoses during welding.
+Collect and dispose of coolant mixtures properly. - The air-conditioning system contains gases that should not be released into the atmosphere.
+Consult an air-conditioning specialist or use a special extractor to recharge the system properly. - Repair any leaks or defects in the engine cooling system or hydraulic system immediately. - Do not increase the pressure in a pressurized circuit as this may lead to a component failure. - Protect hoses during welding.
 Penetrating weld splatter may burn a hole or weaken hoses, allowing the loss of oils, coolant, etc.